vibhavariambala/app/README.md

 # Mini CodeJam (1 hour)

+## CPL628	Getting Started with Cloud Foundry on SAP Cloud Platform

 In this session, you will get familiar with:
  - the cockpit
  - the official CF CLI